 Microcephaly is a condition where a baby is born with an unusually small head.
 Babies who have microcephaly can suffer from a range of problems, including seizures, developmental delays and vision problems.

-And while health officials are still trying to connect the link between Zika and microcephaly, they are warning pregnant women to protect themselves against mosquitos.
+And while health officials are still trying to connect the link between Zika and microcephaly, they are warning pregnant women to protect themselves against mosquitoes.

 5. There is no vaccine.

-“Avoid being outdoors at dawn and dusk,” says Dr. Couk.
-“Wear long sleeve clothing and apply 30 to 50 percent DEET mosquito repellent to exposed skin before heading outdoors.”
+“Avoid being outdoors at dawn and dusk,” Dr. Couk says.
+“Wear long sleeve clothing and apply 30-50% DEET mosquito repellent to exposed skin before heading outdoors.”

 Dr. Haller also recommends taking preventative measures to minimize the mosquito population.

-“The main thing we can do is to eliminate free standing water in our environment, which mosquitos need to reproduce,” says Dr. Haller.
+“The main thing we can do is to eliminate freestanding water in our environment, which mosquitoes need to reproduce,” Dr. Haller says.